By: Ava Williams

 You can also add dramatic darker colors to create a moody interior by using a couple darker colors together as they did in some of these spaces.

 If you don’t want to have an overwhelmingly dark space but still want a similar effect, pair your darker shades with a neutral color or two.
-Check out this year’s trending palette for inspiration.

 A dramatic paint color is incredibly effective, and you could easily balance your paint palette with complementary colors and more neutrals in accent pieces and furnishings.